Aberystwyth University - Data Protection Policy

 - the institution's internal telephone and electronic mail directory.

-Any person who has good reason for wishing details in these lists or categories to remain confidential should consult the Registrar and Secretary.
+Any person who has good reason for wishing details in these lists or categories to remain confidential should consult the Pro Vice-Chancellor (Student and Staff Services).

 8. Subject Consent

 In some cases the University may only process personal information with the consent of the subject; if the information is sensitive, explicit consent may be needed.
 It is a condition of registration of students and of employment of staff that they agree to the institution’s processing of specified classes of personal information.
-See also C iii: Staff Guidelines on Handling Sensitive Student Information.
+See also: Staff Guidelines on Handling Sensitive Student Information.

 Sensitive data include information about a person’s racial or ethnic origin; political opinions; religious beliefs; membership of a trade union; physical or mental health; sexual life; criminal convictions or charges.
 The University processes some information that by this definition is classed as sensitive.
 Such information may be needed to ensure safety, to comply with the requirements of the government or of funding bodies, or to carry out institutional policies.